 As Papua New Guinea moves closer to full independence from Australia later this year the country's Chief Minister, Mr.

-As Papua New Guinea moves closer to full independence from Australia later this year the country's Chief Minister, Mr. Michael Somare, has been visiting the eastern Highlands to rally support form conservative Highlanders for national sovereignty.
+Background: As Papua New Guinea moves closer to full independence from Australia later this year the country's Chief Minister, Mr. Michael Somare, has been visiting the eastern Highlands to rally support form conservative Highlanders for national sovereignty.

 Timing his visit to coincide with the colourful Goroka Highland Show, one of the few occasions when the Highland tribes are assembled together, Mr. Somare told the Tribesmen that national economic prospects were favourable to immediate independence.